 - What's your favourite open space?
 Victoria Park.

-- What's been your most memorable night out in London?
+- What's your favourite bar, pub or restaurant?
 The butchers and fishmongers on broadway market.

 - What's been your most memorable night out in London?
 I don't think I would be able to say!

 - How would you like to spend your ideal day off in London?
 Wandering around, chatting with friends and people I don't usually get to see.